IT rules: Centre re-notifies draft proposal to set up a new grievance panel

 The rules aim to regulate intermediaries – which include social media websites such as Facebook, its messenger service app WhatsApp, microblogging platform Twitter, internet service providers and online marketplaces – as well as digital media publishers, which include news websites and streaming services such as Netflix.

-Through the proposed amendments, the government sought to set up a complaints panel besides the in-house grievance redressal officer. social media firms are already mandated to employ under the new IT rules.
+Through the proposed amendments, the government sought to set up a complaints panel besides the in-house grievance redressal officer whom social media firms are already mandated to employ under the new IT rules.

-The amended rules also require social media companies to address a complaint seeking removal of content within 72 hours in order to ensure that “problematic content is removed expeditiously, and does not become viral over a sustained period of time”.
+The amended rules also require social media companies to address a complaint seeking removal of posts within 72 hours in order to ensure that “problematic content is removed expeditiously, and does not become viral over a sustained period of time”.

 After putting up the notification again on Monday, the ministry said that the amendments are aimed at filling gaps in regulations pertaining to large technology companies and to ensure that the firms do not violate the constitutional rights of citizens.